dfinity/ICRC/ICRCs/ICRC-103/ICRC-103.md

 ## 1. Introduction

-Although calls to the `icrc2_approve` and `icrc2_transfer_from` methods are recorded in the ledger, it is not possible to determine the allowances that are in effect at some point in time, except by traversing the entire ledger.
-This standard introduces an endpoint which will return this information thus making the management of allowances feasible.
+The `icrc2_allowance` method can be used to get the allowance between specific pairs of accounts on the ledger.
+However, retrieving all allowances associated with a principal is challenging because it requires knowledge of the various subaccounts and spender information linked to that principal.
+Additionally, while calls to the `icrc2_approve` and `icrc2_transfer_from` methods are recorded in the ledger, determining which allowances are currently in effect would require traversing the entire ledger.
+This standard addresses these challenges by introducing an endpoint that allows querying all outstanding allowances related to a specific account, thus facilitating comprehensive and efficient allowance management.

 ICRC-103 is an extension of the ICRC-2 standard.
 ICRC-103 specifies a way to list outstanding allowances.